JOJ0/discodos/INSTALLATION.md

 There are two ways of installing DiscoDOS:

 - Released version (get a program that just works, is easy to install and well tested)
 - Development version (get the latest features, contribute to DiscoDOS by trying out new things and reporting back what you think.
-I usually try to keep things stable in the master branch.
-I use it myself on my production database, so it just has to work.
-Seldomely there will be major bugs that really could corrupt your data.
-In any case make sure you use DiscoDOS' neet built-in backup/sync feature!).
 There is a separate document about [installing the development version](https://github.com/JOJ0/discodos/blob/master/CONTRIBUTION.md).

 ## Install released version